 At the outset it is important to understand where we are in Wales in terms of local authorities' performance on adoption.
+These figures were taken from the 901 stats (March 2011 .. stats for March 2012 available Sept 2012)

 - There has been an increase of 16.7% in all Looked After Children since 2007 with the greatest increase of over 10% in 2009.
 5416 children were LAC at 31st March 2011. - 252 children were legally adopted during 2010/11 and represents 3.8% of all LAC; a further 183 children were placed for adoption at the year end. - Another 85 children had their permanence secured legally through a Special Guardianship Order. - Over 85% of those children adopted had been subject to Placement Orders, whereby the plan for adoption had been challenged in court by his/her parents.
-Only 29 children were adopted with consent. - The numbers of placement breakdowns is very small in Wales.
-Less than 5 children's placements were disrupted prior to the adoption order being made last year and fewer than 5 children had breakdowns after the adoption order, requiring them to be brought back into the LAC system. - After the making of a Placement Order (note; no agency can place a child for adoption without a placement order or the consent of the birth parents) it takes on average 3 months 3 weeks for the child to move in to their new family.
-It then takes an average of over 10 months for an adoption order to be granted.
+Only 29 children were adopted with consent.

+After the making of a Placement Order (note; no agency can place a child for adoption without a placement order or the consent of the birth parents) the average time for a child to move to their new family can vary from between 3.7 months to 9 months.
+Some of the children who wait the longest for a family have specific needs such as defined medical needs or are part of a large sibling group.
+It can take an average of over 10 months for an adoption order to be granted.